Does a heat gun blow air

 Overall, a heat gun works by generating heat using a heating element and then blowing that hot air onto a specific area.
 This versatile tool is commonly used in various industries and can be found in many professional and DIY toolkits.

-See also Can you use a heat gun to dry caulk
+See also Can you just use a hairdryer as a heat gun

 Pros Cons